FHTW-HWSE/projekt-gruppe19/Instructions.md

   `gcc userinterface.c classroom.h -o seatingplan`

-To run the tests you need to include the main.c from the same folder.
+To run the tests you need to compile the test.c from the same folder.

- `gcc userinterface.c main.c classroom.h -o seatingplan_test`
+ `gcc test.c userinterface.c classroom.h -o seatingplan_test`

 Execute the according programs in the terminal with: